CiscoDevNet/intersight-powershell/docs/Set-IntersightKubernetesContainerRuntimePolicy.md

 ```

 ### -DockerHttpProxy
 The HTTP proxy configuration for docker.
 Refer to https://docs.docker.com/network/proxy/ for details.
+Deprecated, assign a HttpProxyPolicy to the ClusterProfile ContainerRuntimeProxyPolicy field instead.

 Note :- Use Initialize-IntersightKubernetesProxyConfig to create the object of complex type KubernetesProxyConfig